psuedo97/electron-assignment/README.md

 ## 📖 Scripts

-- `dev`: Run the app in development mode
+- `start`: Run the app in development mode
-- `build`: Create a production build
+- `package`: Create a production build
 - `build:mac`: Package the app for macOS
 - `build:win`: Package the app for Windows